statesman/ice-travis-county/README.md

 (not even sorry)

-This repo contains a Jupyter notebook with scripts to process and analyze ICE detainer data in Travis County, Texas, from the mid-2000s to October 2016.
+This repo contains a Jupyter notebook with scripts to process and analyze ICE detainer data in Travis County, Texas, from Jan.
+1, 2006, to Oct.
+4, 2016.

 ### Requirements
 * python